cpkelley94/covidcompbio/01-DataTypes.md

 languages, such as C++, data types are _explicitly_ defined when you declare a variable.
-For example, if we want to make a new variable `num` to hold the number 5, we would write
+For example, if we want to make a new variable `num` to hold the integer number 5, we would write

 ```c++
 int num = 5;